- Prospective Students

 Q. How long are the overseas trips?
 What are the destinations?

 A. The second and final sessions of the program are week-long intensive sessions on the USC campus in Los Angeles.
-During the second year of the program we will visit one ex China Asian economy (Japan and Korea being the most common) for five days of company visits and conversation with local business leaders.
+During the second year of the program we will visit one ex China Asian economy (Southeast Asia most recently) for five days of company visits and conversation with local business leaders.

 Q..
 How may I learn more about the program?